The estos STUN/TURN Server is implemented as system service which provides STUN- und TURN-Server functionality.

 ICE means Interactive Connectivity Establishment (see RFC5245)

 With the help of STUN and TURN, two clients can exchange the connection information (and other data) detected with the help of the ICE protocol.
 The information must be transmitted using an internal service (a so-called signaling server).
 This service must be accessible from both clients.

 Both clients will be collected ICE information, so-called ICE candidates.
 For this purpose, both clients will collect various candidates (potential protocols and the associated IP addresses with ports) from their LANs.
-Both clients will exchange these candidates in an exclusive manner through the signaling server and then try to reach the other respectively using the most appropriate candidate.
+The two clients then exchange these candidates over signaling servers then attempt to reach the other client by using the most appropriate candidate.

 Signaling Server are used for indirect exchange of data between two clients.
 This may be a service that is accessible from both clients (eg a UCServer in a network) or more services, which are interconnected by federation (eg two UCServer of two companies which have established a XMPP Federation).

 In the following the main use cases of STUN/TURN services are described in more detail.

 Direct communication is possible (STUN & TURN services are not needed)

 To receive media streams from Client B, Client A has to send his contact information (IP address and port) to Client B. This is usually done via a signaling server to which both clients must have a connection.
 As long as both clients are in the same LAN, direct communication is not a problem.
 Fig. 1 clarifies this situation.
 In Step 1, Client A will send its IP address and port to Client B using the signaling server.
 In Step 2, Client B can begin sending a media stream to Client A.